Roth IRA Calculator

 |Principal||Roth IRA||Regular Taxable Savings|

-A Roth IRA is one type of Individual Retirement Arrangement (IRA) that provides tax-free growth and tax-free income in retirement.
-The major difference between Roth IRAs from traditional IRAs are that contributions to the former are not tax-deductible and contributions (not earnings) may be withdrawn tax-free at any time without penalty.
+A Roth IRA is a type of Individual Retirement Arrangement (IRA) that provides tax-free growth and tax-free income in retirement.
+The major difference between Roth IRAs and traditional IRAs are that contributions to the former are not tax-deductible and contributions (not earnings) may be withdrawn tax-free at any time without penalty.
+Roth IRAs were first introduced and established by the Taxpayer Relief Act of 1997 and is named after Senator William Roth.

 - Made using after-tax dollars.

 - Not tax-deductible.
-However, there is a tax credit on IRS Form 8880 that can be claimed for up to 50% on the first $2,000 in contributions, which is called the Saver's Tax Credit.
+However, there is a tax credit, the Saver's Tax Credit, on IRS Form 8880 that can be claimed for up to 50% on the first $2,000 in contributions.

 - Contributions can be withdrawn tax-free at any time without penalty.
-However, earnings withdrawn may be subject to tax and/or penalty before reaching age 59½ and before the account is five years old.
+However, earnings withdrawn may be subject to tax and/or penalty if withdrawn before the account holder is 59½ years old or if the account is less than five years old.

-- Incomes above certain thresholds cannot qualify for Roth IRA contributions.
-For tax year 2018, this is anything above adjusted gross income of $135,000 (up from $133,000 in 2017) for filing statuses of Single or Head-of-Household.
-For Married-and-Filing-Jointly, this is adjusted gross income of $199,000 (up from $196,000 in 2017).
-Furthermore, to qualify for Roth IRA contributions, filers must have earned income (i.e. wages, tips, bonuses, self-employment income) in the year contributions are made.
+- People with incomes above certain thresholds cannot qualify to make Roth IRA contributions.
+For the 2018 tax year, the threshold is anything above an adjusted gross income of $135,000 (up from $133,000 in 2017) for those filing as single or head-of-household.
+For those who are married and filing jointly, the amount is increased to an adjusted gross income of $199,000 (up from $196,000 in 2017).
+Furthermore, to qualify to make Roth IRA contributions, filers must have earned income (i.e. wages, tips, bonuses, self-employment income) in the year contributions are made.

-- Unlike traditional IRAs, people who work past age 70 ½ can still make contributions to a Roth if the income limits are being met.
+- Unlike traditional IRAs, people who work past the age of 70 ½ can still make contributions to a Roth IRA as long as their income falls within the accepted limit.

 - Direct contributions can be withdrawn tax-free and penalty-free anytime.